William Dobson: Life

+Family and early years

-Dobson was born in London, the son of a lawyer also called William Dobson.
-He was baptised at St Andrew's Holborn.
-He was apprenticed to William Peake and probably later joined the studio of Francis Cleyn.
-There is a claim that his father was a decorative artist, but this may be a misreading of the single known quote about Dobson Sr, by the antiquarian John Aubrey, which states that William senior assisted Francis Bacon with the designs of Verulam House but "he spending his estate upon women, necessity forced his son ... to be the most excellent painter that England hath yet bred".
+Dobson was born in London and was baptised at St Andrew's Holborn on 24 February 1611.
+The historian Katharine Gibson states that his father (died 1626), who was also called William Dobson, was probably the painter and stainer who was mentioned in Corporation of London records in 1622, and according to John Aubrey was a gentleman who was an assistant to the Lord Chancellor, Francis Bacon, and was involved in the building and decoration of Verulam House in St Albans.
+However, Rosalinda Jones thinks that the description of Dobson senior as a decorative artist may be a misreading of Aubrey's statement that he assisted Bacon with the design of Verulam House, but "he spending his estate upon women, necessity forced his son ... to be the most excellent painter that England hath yet bred".
+It is not known whether Dobson senior is the same person as a lawyer called William Dobson.

+William Dobson junior was first apprenticed to the English printseller and painter William Peake, before becoming a student in the studio of the German-born painter and tapestry maker Francis Cleyn.
 Dobson is believed to have had access to the Royal Collection and to have copied works by Titian and Anthony van Dyck, the court painter of King Charles I of England.
 The colour and texture of Dobson's work was influenced by Venetian painting, but van Dyck's style had little apparent influence on Dobson.
 The story that van Dyck himself discovered Dobson when he noticed one of the young artist's pictures in a London shop window is not supported by any evidence, nor do we know how he gained his introduction to the King, who had Dobson paint himself, his sons and members of the court.